François Prelati

-François Prelati (died March/April 1446) was an Italian cleric and alchemist who took part in the murders committed by Gilles de Rais in the 15th century.
-He claimed he could summon demons and involved Gilles in this practice.
+François Prelati (c.
+1417 - March or April 1446) was an Italian cleric and alchemist in the service of Gilles de Rais.
+He claimed to be able to summon a demon named Barron.

 He is thought by some to have been a possible sexual partner of Gilles but "in absence of evidence", this is only a speculation initially stated by Georges Bataille.